 If you would like to enjoy live performances in the beautiful upstate summer, you might be interested in some of these events.

-- The Park Playhouse in Washington Park presents live theater throughout the summer.
+- The Playhouse Stage Company presents live theater events.

 - A short drive away in Cooperstown, New York, the Glimmerglass Festival (July and August) offers opera and musical theater performances in a park-like setting.